The Tharu are an ethnic group indigenous to the Terai region of Nepal which includes Chitwan. Nearly 7% of Nepal's population are Tharu.

 There is no one Tharu language.
 Instead there variants depending on the location of the village.
 Most speak a variant of Hindi/Urdu and Awadhi.

 As you will read later you don't have to restrict yourself to visiting Tharu in Chitwan alone.
-What makes Chitwan special is that the is village located right next to Sauraha town itself where most tourists stay.
+What makes Chitwan special is that the village located right next to Sauraha town itself where most tourists stay.

 - Take a regular tour